Ircam-WAM/improtech-website/pages/Bios.md

 <img src="../images/Ladopoulos.png" width="320" style="float:left" hspace="10">
 ####Antonis Ladopoulos
 is a Jazz Saxophonist, Composer and Educator.
-He holds Degrees in Jazz Studies & Performance as well as in Economics.
+He holds Degrees in Jazz Studies & Performance as well as in Economics.<br>
 For the past 25 years, he has been performing, recording and teaching jazz improvisation.
 He is currently on faculty at the Athens University Graduate School, teaching Jazz Improvisation among other courses.
-He also teaches a variety of Jazz courses at The American College of Greece.
+He also teaches a variety of Jazz courses at The American College of Greece. <br>
 Antonis’ main project both as a performer and composer has long been “Phos Duo”, a no boundaries collaboration with pianist Sami Amiris in the direction of creatively improvised Jazz and Contemporary music.

 [http://www.phosduo.com]() / [https://soundcloud.com/antonis-ladopoulos/albums]()